 Rural Emergency Medical Services Training Grant

-The Rural Emergency Medical Services Training Grant (Short Title: EMS Training) provides funding to recruit and train emergency medical services personnel in rural areas.
+The Rural Emergency Medical Services Training Grant (Short Title: EMS Training) provides funding to recruit and train emergency medical services personnel in rural areas with a focus on addressing substance use disorders and co-occurring mental health conditions.

-- Train EMS personnel as appropriate to maintain licenses and certifications relevant to serve in an EMS agency
+- Train EMS personnel to maintain licenses and certifications relevant to serve in an EMS agency

 - Conduct courses that qualify graduates to serve in an EMS agency